bjames/neverthenetwork/pages/linux_intro.md

 ## Vim

 `vim` is commonly the default CLI text editor on linux distributions.
-Once you've got the basics down, `vim` is a joy to use. `vim` has a few different modes, but here I'm just going to cover __normal__ and __insert__.
+This means that you need to know how to edit a file using vim.
+Even if you only know the basics, `vim` can be a joy to use.
+I've never bothered to learn any of `vim`'s advanced features and tend to use VSCode for development and making large edits, but I still really enjoy using `vim` and it's keyboard centric interface for edits from the terminal.

-This is just a cheatsheet of sorts, for more information I recommend `man vim` or `vimtutor`, which launches a fantastic interactive guide to `vim`.
+`vim` has a several modes, but here I'm going to cover the *basics* of __normal__ and __insert__.
+For more information I recommend `man vim` or `vimtutor`, which launches a fantastic interactive guide to `vim`.

 ### Normal Mode Commands
 `j` move the cursor down